-British Columbia's government has set into motion a comprehensive Climate Action Plan centered on the Greenhouse Gas Reduction Targets Act (Bill 44).
+The Government of British Columbia set into motion a comprehensive Climate Action Plan centered on the Greenhouse Gas Reduction Targets Act (Bill 44).
 According to the Act, all Public Sector Organizations (PSOs) must be carbon neutral in their operations by 2010.
 This is achieved in compliance with reporting Scope 1 and 2 emissions across buildings, fleet, fugitive emissions, and paper consumption.
-Carbon offsets are purchased annually from the Pacific Carbon Trust (PCT).
+Carbon offsets are remitted annually to the Government of British Columbia's Ministry of Environment.

-PSO's must also submit a Carbon Neutral Action Report (CNAR) for each calendar year which includes a description of the actions taken to minimize its GHG emissions, and plans to continue minimizing those emissions.
-To view the full 2012 Carbon Neutral Action Report: Part B for UBC's Okanagan campus, click here.
+PSO's must also submit a Carbon Neutral Action Report (CNAR) for each calendar year which includes a description of the actions taken to minimize its greenhouse gas (GHG) emissions, and plans to continue minimizing those emissions.
+To view UBC Okanagan campus' Carbon Neutral Action Reports visit here.

 Measures to reduce energy consumption and greenhouse gas emissions have been undertaken since 2006.